nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/nuxeo-jsf-ui/jsf-ui-how-to-index/how-to-customize-the-bulk-import-form.md

         version: '1'

 ---
-The bulk import screen offers a form that allows to edit several documents at the same time.&nbsp;You can customize it with Studio by creating a form layout named&nbsp;`bulkImport`.
+The bulk import screen has a form that allows you to edit several documents at the same time.
+You can customize it with Studio by creating a form layout named `bulkImport`.
 The "Create" layout will be used on the bulk import popup.

 ![]({{file name='default_bulk_import.png' space='userdoc' page='creating-content'}} ?w=500,border=true)